Oscar Hernández (baseball): Boston Red Sox

 On January 8, 2018, Hernández signed a minor league contract with the Boston Red Sox organization.
 On March 23, 2018, he was suspended 50 games without pay, following a second positive test for a drug of abuse, in violation of the Minor League Drug Prevention and Treatment Program.
 He was activated from the restricted list at the end of May, and was assigned to the Triple-A Pawtucket Red Sox where he batted .205 with one home run and 14 RBIs in 47 games.

 Hernández started the 2019 season with the Double-A Portland Sea Dogs, then was assigned to Triple-A Pawtucket in late April.
 He was selected to Boston's active MLB roster on May 17, when Sandy León was placed on the paternity list.
 Hernández was returned to Pawtucket on May 20, without making an appearance with Boston.
 For the 2019 MLB London Series at the end of June, Hernández traveled to London with the Red Sox as an extra player not on the active roster, in case of injury.
 He was designated for assignment by the Red Sox on July 2, in order to open a spot on the 40-man roster for Trevor Kelley.
 The team sent Hernández outright to Pawtucket the next day.
 Overall with Portland and Pawtucket in 2019, Hernández appeared in 54 minor league games, batting .192 with six home runs and 21 RBIs.
 He elected free agency on October 1.

 St. Louis Cardinals

 On January 7, 2020, Hernández signed a minor league deal with the St. Louis Cardinals organization.
+He did not appear for the organization due to the cancellation of the minor league season because of the COVID-19 pandemic.
 On May 27, Hernández was released by the Cardinals.

 Kansas City Royals

 On July 9, 2020, Hernandez signed a minor league contract with the Kansas City Royals.
-On July 23, 2020, Hernandez was selected to the 40-man and active rosters.
+On July 23, Hernandez was selected to the 40-man and active rosters.
 He was designated for assignment on August 2 after going 2-for-4 in 4 games with the Royals and outrighted on August 5.
-On October 15, 2020, Hernandez elected free agency.
+On October 15, Hernandez elected free agency.